 The Zion Wilderness is a world-renowned destination that offers opportunities for solitude and adventure.
-With over 90 miles of trails, dozens of designated backpacking sites, multiple at-large camping areas, and 124,406 acres of designated wilderness, Zion National Park offers a variety of unique backpacking opportunities.
+With over 90 miles of trails and dozens of designated backpacking sites, Zion National Park offers a variety of unique backpacking opportunities.
 All overnight backpacking in the park requires a Wilderness Permit.

 Follow these step-by-step instructions to obtain a Zion Wilderness overnight backpacking permit.